BlairCurrey/docker-hostname-experiment/README.md

 Branches are used to test different configurations.
 These configurations and potentially branch-specific setup instructions will be detailed directly below in the "This [BRANCH_NAME] branch" section.

-# This "main" branch
+# This "bc/add-etc-hosts-no-proxy" branch

 ## Configuration

-This is the base case without any configuration to try and handle hostnames in a universal way.
+This is the base case plus adding cloud-nine-wallet and happy-life-bank services to the host machine's `/etc/hosts` file.

-The urls used from the host machine should be localhost, such as `http://localhost:4100`.
-The urls defined in the docker-compose and used in the docker services are the actual service name such as `http://cloud-nine-backend:3100` (called from `happy-life-bank`).
+The Urls from the hostmachine can use the service name `http://cloud-nine-backend:3100`.

 ## Local Environment Setup

-None
+Add the following lines to `/etc/hosts`:

+    127.0.0.1 cloud-nine-backend
+    127.0.0.1 happy-life-backend

 # Running

+## First time setup:

 Install and build backend from root directory

     ( cd backend && pnpm i && pnpm build)

+## Run

 Start docker containers